Tips to Travel to Disney World

 - Decide Disney World of Disneyland.
 We are going to Disney World in Florida.
 Maybe this should be rule 1, but in order of priority for me, its 3.

 - Take all gadgets and things to keep your kids occupied.
-Honestly they needed one thing, we took all the gadgets and we only used our Kindle. (you really only need something to keep the kids occupied in the car or on the plane).
+Honestly they needed one thing, we took all the gadgets (you really only need something to keep the kids occupied in the car or on the plane).

 - Pack light.
 You can do laundry most likely at the hotel.
-This will hopefully keep you from going over the weight limit on your luggage (if you are flying) and make room for gifts and fun things you purchase.
+This will hopefully keep you from going over the weight limit on your luggage (if you are flying) and make room for souvenirs.

 - Pack for cold and warm weather.
 We brought jackets, but the temp dipped into the 30s and we spent $160 for 3 sweatshirts from Disney.
 Had we packed a sweatshirt, we’d not had that expense.